 - Manual Operator spring

-The function of each part is cover in the above section (Parts Name and Terminology for Solenoid valves) of this article.
+The function of each part is covered in the above section (Parts Name and Terminology for Solenoid valves) of this article.

 How does Solenoid Valve work?